christopherhuntley/is135-docs/StagUpBootstrap/Part4.md

 * Create a call to action button

 **1. Create an `assets` hierarchy.**
-  Thanks in part to the widespread adoption of [Content Management Systems (CMS)](https://en.wikipedia.org/wiki/Content_management_system) like [Wordpress](http://wordpress.org) and [Drupal](http://drupal.org) *that write HTML for us on demand*, it has become customary to think of the layout and styling of a website as reusable from one site to the next.
+  Thanks in part to the widespread adoption of [Content Management Systems (CMS)](https://en.wikipedia.org/wiki/Content_management_system) like [Wordpress](http://wordpress.org) and [Drupal](http://drupal.org) *that write HTML for us on demand*, it has become customary to think of layout and styling as reusable from one site to the next.
 That allows a designer to create a "starter" set of layouts and styles and then adapt them for use with nearly every client.
 You have actually seen this on the Bootstrap website, which features a set of [example starter designs on its Getting Started page](http://getbootstrap.com/getting-started/#examples).

   Such reusable designs are called "themes" because they define the *overall look and behavior of a site* without preventing the designer from customizing to suit the specific needs of a given site.
 Themes are treated like software with releases, bug fixes, etc. and should be separated from the rest of the site.
 That way we can replace them with newer versions when they are released without accidentally modifying our custom code.

   Even if we are not using a CMS or a prebuilt theme, it's best practice to separate our HTML documents from the artwork, stylesheets, and javascript.
 That way if we decide to go the CMS route later on we can do so easily.
 * Open your project in Atom.
 * Create a new folder called `assets`.
 * Inside the `assets` folder, create three subfolders: `images`, `css`, and `js`.
   > The `images` and `css` folders are self-explanatory.
 The `js` folder is for any Javascript libraries we might want to add later.

 * Within the `css` folder create a blank file named `styles.css`.
   > This is where we will put our custom overrides to Boostrap's default styling.

-* In your browser, right-click on each of the following images to save them as new files in your `assets/images` folder:
+* In your browser, right-click on each of the following images to save them as new files in your `assets/images` folder (and do not change the filenames):

   ![](images/assets/FairfieldStagUp.png)